suxess-it/kubriX/docs/oss/installation/quick-start-kubernetes.md

     ```
     export KUBRIX_DNS_PROVIDER="ionos"
     ```

+6. optional: set the DNS provider, which cert-manager will use for DNS-01 ACME challenge.

+    if you don't set anything, HTTP-01 challenge will be used instead of DNS-01 challenge.
+    You then also need to set your DNS provider credentials in step 11.

+    default: none
+    supported: aws

+    ```
+    export KUBRIX_CERT_MANAGER_DNS_PROVIDER="aws"
+    ```

-6. optional: set the domain, under which kubriX should be available.
+7. optional: set the domain, under which kubriX should be available.

     This domain will be used by external-dns.
-Your provider in step 4 needs to be able to manage this domain with the credentials set in step 8.
+Your provider in step 4 needs to be able to manage this domain with the credentials set in step 10.

     ```
     export KUBRIX_DOMAIN="demo-johnny.kubrix.cloud"